DeloitteAU/react-habitat/README.md

 <div
     data-component="MyReactComponent"
     data-prop-title="My Title"
-    data-prop-color="#BADA55"
+    data-prop-colour="#BADA55"
 >
 </div>
 ```

 **Going Further**

-The getting start guide gives you an idea how to use React Habitat, but there's a lot more you can do.
+The getting start guide gives you an idea of how to use React Habitat, but there's a lot more you can do.

 Learn more about: